NETWAYS/foreman-training/plugins/02_templates.md

 ****

 * Install the Foreman Plugin Templates using the foreman-installer
-* Run the synchronisation job with an API call
+* Run the synchronisation job (using UI, with Rake job or an API call)

 ## Optional: